 Were there things that you said you will do someday?
 Have you done them?
 Do not wait to create your “bucket list” until you are too old and weak to carry a bucket.
 If you knew time was running out, what would you want to do?
 Why not start doing those someday thinks today?

 4. Refurbish your career.

 Do you have a job or do you have a career?
 Work on creating a job that you enjoy going to.
 Make it into a career.
 Find something to do that you feel good about and you will find work is less of a chore and more of a life mission.
-Why do unpleasant work when you can do something you love all day and get paid of it?
+Why do unpleasant work when you can do something you love all day and get paid for it?

 Has your career gotten shabby and worn?
 Does it fit who you have become?
 Is it time to start shopping for ways to rework that career?
-Get more training, look for more opportunities in the place you work or possibly launch out in a whole new direction.
+Get more training, look for more opportunities in the place you work, or possibly launch out in a whole new direction.

 In your lifetime you probably will need to move a bunch of times and if you are like most people you will end up changing jobs many times in your life.
 Start planning where you want to land when you leave where you are.

 5. Get a new look.

 Does your wardrobe need updating?
 Maybe just some outfits that are less shabby and worn?
 If you remember when you got that article of clothing, the decade, rather than where it may be time for a change.

 You spend a lot of time where you live.
 Make it as comfy and cozy as possible.
 Most people have accumulated more stuff than they can use.
 Do you live in the land of clutter?
 Now is the time to part with the out of date, the things that you keep because you have them not because you want them.

 Hang some new pictures, rearrange a few things.
 What in your living area says “I live here?”